Want to know what to expect from swing dancing? Here we try to answer some of our most asked questions so you can join as at ease and ready to dance!

 What should I do if something/someone makes me uncomfortable?

 If you ever feel uncomfortable or harassed at all for any reason during a KSDA event, we want to hear from you.
 All reports will be handled with the level of confidentiality and discretion you request.
-You can read our Code of Conduct here.
-You can contact us by:
+We encourage you to read our Code of Conduct.
+We can be reached by:

 - Contacting a Community Ambassador in person.
-These people can be identified by the rainbow paracord bracelets they will be wearing on their wrist.
+These persons can be identified by a rainbow paracord bracelets on their wrist.
 There will be at least 2 of these individuals at any KSDA sanctioned event.

 - Calling or texting 865-224-6830